vippsas/vipps-partner/add-portal-user.md

 partner in a secure way.

-If the merchant is unable to provide the API keys to the partner in a secure way (due to technical incompetence, etc), the merchant _can_ create a user for the partner, so the partner can retrieve the API keys.
+If the merchant is unable to provide the API keys to the partner in a secure way, the merchant _can_ create a user for the partner, so the partner can retrieve the API keys.

 This is a step by step guide for that.